Tested: Is WordPress Good For SEO in 2024?

 But with that being said, here’s what we did:

-1. We set up a small test site on a Digital Ocean server.
+1. We set up a small test site on an A2 Hosting plan.

 2. We added demo content similar to our Wix, Squarespace, and GoDaddy test sites